Handcuffs off FreedomRose wanted a life filled with peace, connections, and meaning, but she did not know how to tap into her personal power.

 Ask yourself when was the last time you did something nice for yourself.
 Do you ever treat yourself to something lovely for no reason?

 If you don’t remember, start thinking about nice things you would like for yourself.
 Perhaps you would enjoy a massage or spend an hour at the beach reading.
-Maybe you would like a mani-pedi or an evening to binge-watch your favorite TV show.
+Maybe you would like a mani-pedi or an evening watching your favorite TV show.
 It doesn’t matter what the activity is.
-All that matters is it feels good to you.
+All that matters is that it feels good to you.

 Don’t be afraid to spend time or money on yourself to show self-love.
 You’re worth taking care of, too, and you deserve to feel good about yourself.